 Step 4: Receive Approval & Take Theoretical Exam

-If you’re required to take driving school, the school will be the one to approve you for your theoretical exam.
+If you’re required to take a driving course, the school will be the one to approve you for your theoretical exam.
 Once approved, you are able to take the exam at the road traffic office.

 Step 5: Receive Approval & Take Practical Exam